 Yes, by all means.
 Typically, two letters from ophthalmologists are recommended, 1 from a core clinical clerkship, such as Internal Medicine or Surgery, and for ERAS, a fourth supplemental letter can be obtained.

-No, and neither from an Ophthalmology Program Director.
+This is typically not required, and neither from an Ophthalmology Program Director, but this may be program specific so please review the individual program websites.
 However, if the applicant is known well by either of these, or from a renowned Ophthalmologist, any of these can be very valuable for the application.

 Yes, these can be extremely valuable, particularly if the applicant seeks to match into that specific program.
 Doing well in the away rotation, and getting letters of recommendation from Ophthalmologists in that program markedly enhance the student’s application.